shashan27/VisualizerDSA/README.md

 # Visualizer

-- Helps to visulaize some algorithms
+- Helps to visulaize Sorting algorithms
-- Also contains all the projects at one place
+- Also contains other algotithms and projects at one place